davidrgreen/dfpeep/README.md

 Possible problems when using DFPeep:
 - If the DFPeep panel does not seem to be receiving data then close DevTools completely and reopen them.
 That will attempt to sync the data.
 If that fails reload the page.

+## Issues I Can Recognize
+Issues are categorized as either warnings or errors.
+Warnings are most likely a problem, but there are cases where it may not be a concern.
+Errors are most definitely an issue.
+More information and context is given for issues within DFPeep.

+### Errors
+- Enabled single request mode after enabling services.
+- Set key-value targeting values as comma dilineated strings instead of arrays of strings.
+- Enabled collapseEmptyDivs too late.

+### Warnings
+- Disabled initial load too late.
+- Moved an ad slot in the DOM after the slot was fetched.
+- Fetched the same slot more than once.
+- Fetched a slot before its previous fetch was marked viewable.
+- Ad slot was defined but never fetched.
+- Fetches for a slot occurred less than 10 seconds apart.
+- Refreshed ad slot(s) when the page was not in focus.
+- A creative is wider than the viewport when rendered.
+- Page-wide key-value targeting set after enabling services.